vectara/create-ui/README.md

 ### 1. Install Node and NPM

-Create-UI expects you to have [Node and NPM](https://nodejs.org/en/download) installed on your system.
+Create-UI expects you to have [Node v18 or higher and NPM](https://nodejs.org/en/download) installed on your system.

 ### 2. Generate a codebase